tomasklement/simple-server-report/readme.md

 ### Configuration of particular plugin

 Some plugins have their own specific configuration.
 It should be located at the top of particular plugin script.
 Plugins are located in `./report_scripts` directory .
-These settings can also be overwritten by `config.sh` in the root directory .
+Plugin settings can also be overwritten by `config.sh` in the root directory .

 ## Writing own plugin